KaustubhDesle/Password-Strength-Test/README.md

 Usage
 -----
-After you've included it into your project, using the module is
+After I've included it into my project, using the module is
 straightforward:

 ### Server-side ###